sageserpent-open/NTestCaseBuilder/README.markdown

 So at this point we have an implementation for our component under test that seems to work - it would certainly pass a smoke test coded in the style shown right at the beginning, and would probably survive an 'executable-documentation' unit test too.

-We then expect that our parameteried unit test will be repeatedly called with each new test case, and will repeatedly succeed, until at some point - **KERBOOM**: test failure!
+We then expect that our parameterised unit test will be repeatedly called with each new test case, and will repeatedly succeed, until at some point - **KERBOOM**: test failure!

 So the failing test case contains a magic combination of levels for its test variables that cause the component to fail.
 Is it likely that **all** of the test variables contribute to the failure?
 All 20 of them?